 Will you give me a meal plan?

 Yes, if you’re working on eating disorder recovery, you will likely have some sort of a meal plan as part of your treatment.
-In my process, meal plans are highly individualized and very carefully constructed with your full participation.
+In our process, meal plans are highly individualized and very carefully constructed with your full participation.
 Some clients need very clear, structured plans and others need more loose guidelines.
 We may spend several sessions collecting information before constructing the right plan for you or we might start a plan at your first appointment.
-I always encourage you to share what you think you need and what feels the most supportive.
+We always encourage you to share what you think you need and what feels the most supportive.

 I need someone to tell me what to do?
 Can you do that?

-I expect you to be an active participant in the recovery process.
+We expect you to be an active participant in the recovery process.
 We are a team.
-I do not see myself as an authoritarian (controling, demanding) figure in our working relationship.
-Rather, I see myself as a supporter, advocate, educator, and cheerleader.
-I’m 100% invested in your treatment and I expect you to also be 100% invested.
+We are authoritarian (controling, demanding) figures in the working relationship.
+Rather, we see ourselves as supporters, advocates, educators, and cheerleaders.
+We’re 100% invested in your treatment and we expect you to also be 100% invested.
 That looks different for everyone depending on your stage in recovery.
-Being ambivalent (unsure) about your recovery from time to time is part of the recovery process and I’m here for you on your recovery-minded days as well as your entrenched-ED days.
-On a rough day or week, just showing up for a session tells me you are invested.
+Being ambivalent (unsure) about your recovery from time to time is part of the recovery process and we’re here for you on your recovery-minded days as well as your entrenched-ED days.
+On a rough day or week, just showing up for a session tells us you are invested.
 Some clients need more direct recommendations than others and this will be assessed on an ongoing basis.
-If you are looking for a dietitian who does take on a more authoritarian position and spends the majority of the session instructing (rather than listening and encouraging you to be an active participant), I am not the dietitian for you.
+If you are looking for a dietitian who does take on a more authoritarian position and spends the majority of the session instructing (rather than listening and encouraging you to be an active participant), we are not the team for you.